Read This Before Waxing Your Own Bikini Line At Home

 How do I use a wax strip?

 According to Allie Melnick, general manager of Flamingo, the safest way to use a wax strip at home is on clean, dry skin.
 "Using a swipe of micellar water on a cotton round prior to waxing can help make sure any excess oils are removed," she says.
 She also recommends doing a patch test on the inside of your arm before attempting a bikini wax.
-Most at-home strips — like those from Flamingo, No Mo-Stache, and Glee — work the same and come ready to use.
+Most at-home strips work the same and come ready to use.

 Before waxing, the length of your hair should be taken into consideration.
 "For best results, make sure your hair is at least 2-5mm long," says MyAnh Nghiem, co-founder and head of communications at Glee.
 "If it's longer than that, you'll want to trim it down so the wax is most effective."